blacktop/ipsw/www/docs/cli/ipsw/sb/list.md

 ### Synopsis

-List all sandbox profile names found in a kernelcache or pre-extracted blob.
+List sandbox profile names found in a kernelcache or pre-extracted blob.

-Prints one profile name per line, suitable for scripting.
+For a single source type, prints one profile name per line, suitable for scripting.
+Use --type all to show a grouped inventory of which sandbox source types contain each profile.

 Examples:
-  # List all profiles in a kernelcache
+  # List collection profiles in a kernelcache
   ipsw sb list kernelcache.release.iPhone18,1

   # List profiles from a pre-extracted collection blob